Handique Girls College

 Handique Girls College is a constituent college of the University of Gauhati.
 It is one of the oldest colleges located in the Indian state of Assam and offers undergraduate courses in Arts and Science.

 History

-The College has its roots initially as Panbazar Girls' High school.
+The college has its roots initially as Panbazar Girls' High school.
 Subsequently, the Handique Girls College was established in 1939 as the Guwahati Girls College.
 Mrs Rajabala Das was the founder principal of the college.
 The college was initially located in the Panbazar area of the city.
 With the shifting to the present site in 1940, the college was renamed Handique Girls College (in honour of noted philanthropist R. K. Handique), and became affiliated to the University of Calcutta.
-The college later become affiliated to the University of Gauhati following its establishment in 1948.
+The college later became affiliated to the University of Gauhati following its establishment in 1948.

 College principals

 The college has had eleven principals:

 Campus

 The college is situated on the western bank of the Dighalipukhuri in Guwahati.
 The present campus is spread over two acre of land.
 The Government of Assam has allocated an additional four acre of land for future expansion.